Arkansas State University - Newport

 Summer Financial Aid (Year-Round Financial Aid)

 The Consolidated Appropriations Act of 2017 allows a student to receive Federal Pell Grant funds for up to 150 percent of the student’s Pell Grant Scheduled Award for an award year.
 For a complete description and scenarios for year-round financial aid, click here.
-Students enrolled at ASU-Newport's summer term will automatically be subject to review for Federal Pell Grant.
-Students needing additional funding may also apply for a Student Direct Loan.
+Students needing additional funding may also borrow a Direct Student Loan.
 More information regarding student loans and availability can be found in the link below.

 Federal Supplemental Educational Occupational Grant (FSEOG)